cideM/fish-yvm/README.md

-# yvm-fish (Yarn Version Manager written in Fish :fish:)
+# fish-yvm (Yarn Version Manager written in Fish :fish:)

 > Version manager for yarn written in & for Fish